trappeur1975/ocs_projet8_todolist/README.md

 07/02/2022 : addition of @IsGranted("DELETE_TASK") rule in controller taskcontroller function "deleteTaskAction" and creation of "TaskVoter" in security > voter

 08/02/2022 : modify "taskVoter.php" function "voteOnAttribute" for an admin to delete tasks of which anonymous is the author

+19/02/2022 :TASKTEST unit test